 You can always read up on ecofeminism outside of the classroom, too, by checking out works from authors such as Rachel Carson, Petra Kelly, Mary Melllor, Wangari Muta Maathai, Mary Mies, Val Plumwood and many others.

-To learn more about ecofeminism and environmentalism in general, dive into the links on the next page.
+To learn more about ecofeminism and environmentalism in general, dive into the links below.